Skip to content

 'type1', self.cfg, self.data, self.compute_type1_negll,

-params=[fit_type1_group.x[s] for s in range(self.data.nsubjects)],
+params=[fit_type1_group.x[s] for s in range(self.data.n_subjects)],

-params_se=[fit_type1_group.x_se[s] for s in range(self.data.nsubjects)],
+params_se=[fit_type1_group.x_se[s] for s in range(self.data.n_subjects)],

-params_cov=[fit_type1_group.x_cov[s] for s in range(self.data.nsubjects)],
+params_cov=[fit_type1_group.x_cov[s] for s in range(self.data.n_subjects)],

 pop_mean_sd=fit_type1_group.x_re_pop_mean_sd,